The Two Most Commonly Misunderstood Incontinence Pads

 Here's a visual explanation of how booster pads and liners differ from one another.

 So how many calls do we get?
 Over 3,000 a week.
-We encourage our customers to always call and ask questions as the terminology of incontinence products can be used interchangeably.
+We encourage our customers to always call and ask questions.
 Remember, booster pads are meant only to be worn inside disposable underwear.
 Liners are designed to be worn inside regular underwear and have plastic waterproof backing.
 What pad will work the best for your needs?